ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 const port: number = 9650;
 ```

-Or to connect directly to the [Avalanche public server for Fuji Testnet](../apis/avalanchego/public-api-server.md) server:
+Or to connect directly to the [Avalanche public server for Fuji Testnet](../apis/avalanchego/public-api-server.md):

 ```js
 const port: number = 443;